oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 >>**Notes:**
 - Changing the spfile parameter requires a database bounce
-- Can set the wallet root location when you have a maintenance window & set the key
+- Can set the wallet root location when you have a maintenance window and set the key
 - This allows you to go down the encryption path later
 - They don’t have to be done together
 - Plan for a bounce before you start the encryption process